 The work is physically demanding, sleeping and eating patterns become irregular, and your diet becomes high in caffeine, alcohol and foods high in salt and fat.
 Customers can be difficult and even dangerous.
 And because work comes and goes, anxiety about job security is common.
 Especially now.

 This is why it’s so important to make employee wellbeing a priority in your workplace.
 While work-related stress is not a clinical health condition, it can be a risk factor for mental health conditions, if it is excessive and long-lasting.

 Keep an eye out for stressed out, overworked, or underperforming staff

 Pay attention to your workplace: how is everyone performing?
 Do you need to give someone a weekend off soon?
 Who has done the close every day this month?
 Are you giving everyone enough shifts?
 If not, have you explained why?
 Be transparent and be empathetic.

 Actively foster a culture in your workplace that is inclusive, supportive and free of any negative stigma about mental health issues.
 Talk openly about it.
 Let your staff know how they can seek help.
 Let them know they can talk to you.
 Ensure you provide assistance and support where necessary.

 Work can play a part in the recovery process, by providing structure, financial security, social interaction and a sense of purpose.
 Employers benefit by reducing employee turnover, saving on rehiring and retraining costs, and nurturing a great workplace culture.

 And importantly, be vigilant on shift.
 If someone looks like they are struggling, make sure they have a breather.
 If you can see it, so can the customer.
-You’re better off being flat out for a few minutes than letting an employee be visibly upset in front of a customer.
+You’re better off being down a person for a couple of minutes than letting an employee be visibly upset in front of a customer.

 Don’t forget that as a manager or owner, you have to look after your staff as well as you look after the business – without them, your business won’t run.
 Ask them how they’re doing and provide help when they need it.